-- Renewal: ALL scholarship recipients must complete the annual Renewal/Update Form each spring to let us know whether or not you will be renewing the scholarship for the following academic year.
+1. Renewal: ALL scholarship recipients must complete the annual Required Renewal/Graduate Form each June to let us know whether or not you will be renewing the scholarship for the following academic year.

 In the form, you’ll be able to indicate to us whether: